 In 1996, the Company entered into a landmark water privatization agreement with the State of Colorado and the Rangeview Metropolitan District (the "District") for the development of over 26,000 acre feet of water in the Denver metropolitan area.
-The water privatization agreement enabled the Company to acquire ownership to a total gross volume of 1,165,000 acre feet of ground water (with an annual usage right of 11,650 acre feet per year), and an option to substitute 1,650 acre feet of surface water in exchange for a total gross volume of 165,000 acre feet of ground water, and the use of surface reservoir storage capacity (collective referred to as the "Export Water Rights").
+The water privatization agreement enabled the Company to acquire ownership to a total gross volume of 1,165,000 acre feet of groundwater (with an annual usage right of 11,650 acre feet per year), and an option to substitute 1,650 acre feet of surface water in exchange for a total gross volume of 165,000 acre feet of groundwater, and the use of surface reservoir storage capacity (collectively referred to as the "Export Water Supply").

-In addition to ownership of the Export Water Rights, the Company entered into an eighty five (85) year water privatization agreement with the District to design, develop, finance, construct, operate, and maintain the District's water system to service customers within the District's 24,000 acre service area located 2 miles from the greater Denver metropolitan area in growing Arapahoe County ("Service Area").
-The District has reserved approximately 14,350 acre feet per year of water and surface reservoir storage capacity (collectively referred to as the "Service Area Water Rights") for use within the District's Service Area.
-In January of 1997, the Company entered into an eighty five (85) year waste water privatization agreement with the District to design, construct, operate and maintain the District's waste water system to service the waste water needs of customer's within the District's 24,000 acre Service Area (the water and waste water agreements collectively referred to as the "Service Agreements").
+In addition to ownership of the Export Water Supply, the Company entered into water and wastewater privatization agreements ("Service Agreements") with an eighty-five year term with the District to design, construct, operate, and maintain the District's water and wastewater systems to service customers within the District's 24,000 acre service area which is located 2 miles from the greater Denver metropolitan area in Arapahoe County ("Service Area").
+The District has reserved approximately 14,350 acre feet per year of water and surface reservoir storage capacity (collectively referred to as the "Service Area Water Supply") for use within the District's Service Area.

-The Company's water assets together with its Service Agreements enable the Company to develop and market water rights on a wholesale basis to cities, municipalities and special districts in need of additional water supplies as well as to service the water and waste water needs of customers within the District's Service Area.
-The Company will seek to utilize its patented water recycling technologies to process the return flow waste water / sewage into pure potable water for reuse applications.
+The Company's water assets together with its Service Agreements enable the Company to develop and market water and wastewater service to cities, municipalities and special districts in need of additional water supplies and to serve the water and wastewater needs of customers within the District's Service Area.
+The Company will seek to utilize its patented water recycling technologies to process the wastewater into pure potable water for reuse applications.